ericbrooke/setup_ruby_rails/README.md

 rails generate rspec:install
 bundle binstubs rspec-core # for rails 4
 ```
+Your ./bin directory will get populated with binstubs for every gem in the bundle that has executables.
+However, you won't need most of those binstubs since developers generally just use a few like rake, rspec and similar.

 ###[Capybara](https://github.com/jnicklas/capybara)

 You will have to make a choice about JavaScript testing.